NaiveLittleTiger/NP-GT-Prediction/README.md

-# NP-GT-Prediction
+# NP-GT-Prediction-Deploy
-Predict substrate-enzyme interactions of glycosyltransferases, and provide a reference for the glycosylation modification of natural products and promoting the discovery of substrates for natural product glycosyltransferases.
+Predict substrate-enzyme interactions of glycosyltransferases using flask+gunicorn+nginx framework, and provide a reference for the glycosylation modification of natural products and promoting the discovery of substrates for natural product glycosyltransferases.